Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Basic Model and Optimal Fleet Size

 \subsection{Proportion of Problematic Stations}

 The next theorem shows the effect of the number of bikes per station $s$ on the performance of the system.
 Let $\bar{y}$ be the equilibrium point of the equation.
-The fixed point of the equation~\eqref{eq:ODE} can be rewritten as a polynomial equation in $\rho$ of order $K+1$.
-Hence, even if solving this equation is possible for very small values of $K$, finding a closed from expression for $K\ge4$ is unfeasible.
+The fixed point of Equation~\eqref{eq:ODE} can be rewritten as a polynomial equation in $\rho$ of order $K+1$.
+Hence, even if solving this equation is possible for very small values of $K$, finding a closed-from expression for $K\ge4$ is unfeasible.
 Nevertheless, Equation~\eqref{fixep} provides an efficient way to achieve a performance study of the system by considering the parametric curve

 where, and in the following, $\bar{y}(\rho)$ is equal to $\nu_{\rho}$.
 The use of this parametric curve allows us to study efficiently the performance of the system as a function of the number of bikes per station $s$.
-These results are summarized in the next theorem and on Figure~\ref{fig:performance_onecluster}.
+These results are summarized in the next theorem and in Figure~\ref{fig:performance_onecluster}.

-\begin{theorem} For the symmetric model, \begin{itemize} \item[(i)] the limiting proportion of problematic stations, $\bar{y}_0+\bar{y}_K$, is minimal when $s=K/2+\lambda/\mu$ and the minimum is equal to $2/(K+1)$.
+\begin{theorem} For the homogeneous model, \begin{itemize} \item[(i)] the limiting proportion of problematic stations, $\bar{y}_0+\bar{y}_K$, is minimal when $s=K/2+\lambda/\mu$ and the minimum is equal to $2/(K+1)$.
 It goes to one when $s$ goes to zero or infinity.

 \item[(ii)] As $K$ grows, the performance around $s=K/2+\lambda/\mu$ becomes flatter and insensitive to $s$ and $\lambda/\mu$. \end{itemize} \end{theorem} \begin{proof} Let $\varphi(\rho)=\bar{y}_0(\rho)+\bar{y}_K(\rho) = 1-(\rho^K-\rho)/(\rho^{K+1}-1))$ and $s(\rho) = \lambda\rho/\mu + \sum_{k=1}^K k \rho^k (1-\rho)/(1-\rho^{K+1}) $.
 Functions $\varphi$ and $s$ are well defined on $[0,\infty)$.
 The proportion of problematic stations as a function of $s$ is given by $\psi=\varphi \circ s^{-1}$.
 First we prove that $\psi$ has a minimum at $s_0=s(1)$ which is $2/(K+1)$.
 For that, differentiating function $\varphi$ with respect to $\rho$ gives